Armin309/app_bosch_homecomfort/README.md

-# App Bosch HomeComfort
+# Data Vault Tool

-This tool is designed to set up and manage a PostgreSQL database for Bosch HomeComfort, including creating tables, importing test data, and generating helper tables and materialized views for business analysis.
+This tool is designed to set up and manage a PostgreSQL database, including creating tables, importing test data, and generating helper tables and materialized views for business analysis.

 ## Features
 - Create and initialize a PostgreSQL database.